Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Methodology

 Thus, in the Fused Gromov--Wasserstein framework, $\alpha$ provides a bridge between existing approaches: $\alpha=0$ corresponds to attribute-based Fr\'{e}chet-$k$ means, $\alpha=1$ to structure-based semi-relaxed Gromov--Wasserstein, and values in between yield a combined clustering criterion.

-\paragraph{Target Barycenters} \textcite{titouan2019optimal} propose computing barycenters $B$ using a block coordinate descent.
-Although the FGW discrepancy is defined for a generic feature metric space $(\mathbf{\Omega}, d)$, their approach assumes that the feature space is $(\mathbb{R}^d, \ell_2)$, which does not hold in our setting due to the nature of the attributes considered.

-We propose to initialize $B$ by computing the weighted barycentric attributes of the classes defined by the initial transportation plan described earlier.
+\paragraph{Target Barycenters} The optimization problem described in Equation~\ref{srfgw_optimization} also optimizes the attribute barycenters of the target graph.
+In particular this provides a representative attribute for each cluster.
+We propose to initialize barycenters $B$ by computing the weighted barycentric attributes of the classes defined by the initial transportation plan described earlier.
 The barycenter $b_l$ for each class $C_l$ may either be selected among the nodes of the graph, specifically $b_l \in \argmin_b \sum_{i} d_A(v_i, b)^q T_{il}$, or computed in the full attribute space.
 The latter option may be more computationally expensive and depends on the ability to compute barycenters with respect to the chosen distance.

 Then, the following heuristic could be applied: \begin{enumerate} \item Solve the FGW problem for fixed barycenters $B$. \item Update $B$ based on the soft clustering defined by the resulting transportation coupling. \end{enumerate}